ArthurQianyiZhao/arthurqianyizhao.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Arthur is pursuing [Bachelor of Engineering (Research and Development) (Honours)](https://programsandcourses.anu.edu.au/2022/program/aenrd) in [Electronic and Communication Systems](https://programsandcourses.anu.edu.au/2022/major/ELCO-MAJ) from [The Australian National University (ANU)](https://www.anu.edu.au/) and expect to graduate in advance in Jun 2025.
-He is an incoming PhD student at Department of Electrical and Electronic Engineering, University of Melbourne.

-His research interests are optical communication, photonic devices and related decision intelligence.
-He has particular interest in photonic solutions to large-scale multi-GPU communication and AI/data infrastructure.
+Arthur is currently a PhD student in Electrical Engineering at University of Melbourne.
+He holds a [Bachelor of Engineering (Research and Development)](https://programsandcourses.anu.edu.au/2022/program/aenrd) with First Class Honours from the [Australian National University (ANU)](https://www.anu.edu.au/).
+His research interests are optical communication, optoelectronic/ photonic devices and related decision intelligence.
+He has particular interest in photonic solutions to AI infrastructure.
+He is also an active secondary market investor with enthusiasm for the financial markets.

-Feel free to contact via email: [arthur.zhao@anu.edu.au](mailto:arthur.zhao@anu.edu.au).
+Feel free to contact via email: [arthur.zhao@student.unimelb.edu.au](mailto:arthur.zhao@student.unimelb.edu.au).

 # News
+Jul 25: I have officially enrolled and started my PhD journey at University of Melbourne.

-Apr 25: I have received the Master offer from Cornell University, Rice University, and University of Michigan for Fall 2025!
+Apr 25: I have received the Master offers from Cornell University (ECE), Rice University (MSNE with fellowship), and University of Michigan (ECE) for Fall 2025!

-Feb 25: I have received the PhD offer with full scholarship from University of Melbourne, commencing in S2 2025.
+Feb 25: I have received the PhD offer with univeristy's scholarship from University of Melbourne, commencing in S2 2025.

 # Research Experiences